 She didn’t intend to get into banking.
 A friend who worked at VCNB called and asked if she would be interested in the job.
 “I didn’t know anything about banking and wasn’t sure I could even do the job.
 But I really enjoyed it when I got the hang of things.

-“The thing about working in a bank in a small community is that you get to know almost everyone and they get to know you.
+One important part of community banking is building relationships with customers and she is especially good at doing that.
+“The thing about working in a small community is that you get to know almost everyone and they get to know you.
 It feels good when someone calls and asks for you.
-It tells you that that you’re doing something right – that you’ve built a relationship with that person and that they trust you to take care of them.”
+It tells you that you’re doing something right – that you’ve built a relationship with that person and they trust you to take care of them,” she explained.

 While she says she will miss those human connections, Charlotte looks forward to having free time for the things she enjoys.
 “I just like the idea of being able to do what I please, when I want to.
 It will be nice to get into sewing more or to get in the car and go somewhere.
 I’m hoping to do some gardening and take better care of my flowers.
 I always have good intentions in the morning and think of all the things I’ll do when I get home after work but sometimes I’m lucky just to make dinner and do dishes.
 It’s hard to keep up.”